-You spend most of the time trying to second guess the outcomes.
-As a marketer, you probably know your marketing personality type already.
+Because you already know a bit about behavioural science, you spend most of the time trying to second guess the outcomes.
+As a marketer, you probably know your marketing personality type anyway.
 But you want to make sure it comes out as a “good” one, anyway.

 Then from this questionnaire. you’ll get a computer generated output from the responses that tells you all about your working preferences.

 Though this test can apply to any function in the business, for the purposes of this article, let’s consider that preference your marketing personality type.